The ratios are in the shapes.

 A base = ( 3.2 r 2 ) 2 = ( 3.2 r 2 ) × ( 3.2 r 2 )

-The slant height of the quarter cone is 2 r .
+The slant height of the quarter unit cone is √2 × radius.

-The volume of a quarter cylinder with the same base, and height equal to the slant height of the cone would be ( 3.2 r 2 ) 2 × 2 r .
+The volume of a quarter cylinder with the same base, and height equal to the slant height of the cone is a simple multiplication.

-The slant shape comes with a triangular vertical cross section.
+The slant shape has a triangular vertical cross section.

 The area of a cone's vertical cross section is the half of a cylinder's with equal base and height.